datastax/release-notes/Luna_Streaming_2.7_Release_Notes.md

 ## Packaging

 Luna Streaming Distribution comes with a few different packages that aim to different purposes.
-The distributions are available as Docker images and tarballs, both of them follow the same packaging patterns.
+The distributions are available as Docker images and tarballs.
+The docker images have the following packaging patterns:

-### Patterns

 * **lunastreaming**: the basic Luna Streaming Distribution, **including Pulsar SQL** feature.
 * **lunastreaming-all**: it contains the basic Luna Streaming Distribution, including **Pulsar Offloaders** and the **Datastax Pulsar IO Connectors** listed above.
 You should pick this if you are interested in using the Datastax connectors or the offloading feature.